To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 Drain cleaners come with varying cable lengths.
 So, depending on the span of your clogs, the ideal cable should be able to reach them.

-Usually your cable length will be determine by the place you live in.
-Typically, people who live in a single storied house will require a drain unit with a least 25 ft cable such as Ridgid 41408.
+Usually, your cable length will be determined by the place you live in.
+Typically, people who live in a single storied house will require a drain unit with a least 25 ft cable, such as Ridgid 41408.

-A 25 ft cable will not be the ideal cable for cleaning a bathroom drain in the second floor.
+A 25 ft cable will not be the ideal cable for cleaning a bathroom drain on the second floor.
 You need a unit with at least 25 ft cable length.

 Experts usually recommend a difference of at least ½’’ to 1’’ between the snake diameter and the pipe diameter.
 If you don’t know the pipe diameter, go for a small diameter.

 Every snake needs a means of spinning the cable through the drain.
 Turning of the cable is what makes it possible to negotiate curves and penetrate clogs.

 Avoid units that lack an auger mechanism.
 The auger mechanism you opt for should be reliable.
 Otherwise, you might spend a lot of time to unclog your drain or even to retrieve the cable from the drain.